Leslie Blackmon, “Family Swing”, collage/hand-painted papers

 Information for Accepted Artists

-Jan 17 Deadline for entries
+Jan.
+26 Deadline extended for entries

 - All work delivered to the gallery must have the following information affixed to the non-viewing side of artwork: